ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 Notice that both of these passes, although `PartyB` is on a different version of the contract, since both of them are non-signing parties and hence contract is not executed at their end.
-However PartyB would not be able to receive the updated state, since he would not be able to validate the validity of the transaction, without the latest version of the contract.
-The flows would be checkpoints at his end, and the updates would be receive once he moves to the updated contract version.
+However PartyB would not be able to receive the updated state, since he would not be able to validate the validity of the transaction while receiving the notarized transaction to commit in ledger, without the latest version of the contract.
+The flows would be checkpoints at his end, and the updates would be received once he moves to the updated contract version.

 ## Scenario 7: Contract Upgrade to version 3 for PartyB.